Heather Knight: 2018 World Twenty20 and beyond

 In October 2018, she was named as the captain of England's squad for the 2018 ICC Women's World Twenty20 tournament in the West Indies.

 In February 2019, she was awarded a full central contract by the England and Wales Cricket Board (ECB) for 2019.
 In June 2019, the ECB named her in England's squad for their opening match against Australia to contest the Women's Ashes.

 On 12 December 2019, during England's series against Pakistan in Malaysia, Knight became the tenth woman for England to play in 100 WODI matches.

 In January 2020, Knight was named as the captain of England's squad for the 2020 ICC Women's T20 World Cup in Australia.
 In England's second match of the tournament, against Thailand, Knight scored her 1,000th run in WT20Is.
 She also scored her first century in WT20I cricket, and became the first cricketer to score a century in all three formats of women's international cricket.

 On 18 June 2020, Knight was named in a squad of 24 players to begin training ahead of international women's fixtures starting in England following the COVID-19 pandemic.
 In June 2021, Knight was named as the captain of England's Test squad for their one-off match against India.
 On 3 July 2021, in the home series against India, Knight scored her 3,000th run and took her 50th wicket in WODI cricket.
 In December 2021, Knight was named as the captain of England's squad for their tour to Australia to contest the Women's Ashes.
 In February 2022, she was named as the captain of England's team for the 2022 Women's Cricket World Cup in New Zealand.
 In July 2022, she was named as the captain of England's team for the cricket tournament at the 2022 Commonwealth Games in Birmingham, England.

 She was named captain of the England squad for the 2024 ICC Women's T20 World Cup and for their multi-format tour to South Africa in November 2024.

 In December 2024, Knight was named captain of the England squad for the 2025 Women's Ashes series in Australia.

 On 22 March 2025, Knight was sacked as captain of England after almost nine years following a run of poor results including a whitewash defeat by Australia in an Ashes series earlier in the year.

+In July 2026, she announced her retirement from international cricket, following the conclusion of the One-off Test against India at Lord's.